Be safe, be honorable, know the rules.

 Face Protection

-Full-face protection is required at Southern Aroostook Airsoft for all players under 18.
-It is also highly recommended for everyone.
+Rigid full-face protection (facepro) made from metal mesh or strong plastic is required at SAASMaine for all players under 18, and highly recommended for everyone.

 Terrain